dominictarr/json-sst/README.md

 Newline Separated JSON, Sorted String Tables.

-This module is currently _README only_, just writing up these ideas, hopefully to implement them soon, and use them to build a
-[leveldown](https://github.com/rvagg/node-leveldown) clone in pure js.
+To be used for a [leveldown](https://github.com/rvagg/node-leveldown) clone in pure js.

 # Stability